 Bathing or other misuse of restrooms is not allowed.

-For the safety of our customers and the security of our collections, when the Main Library and the Information Commons is open 24 hours (during Fall and Spring semesters), building access is restricted to current University of Arizona students, faculty and staff between the hours of 9 pm and 7 am.
-Between 9 pm and closing, the same restrictions to building access are in place at the Science-Engineering and Fine Arts Libraries.
-During these hours you must swipe your CatCard at the door in order to gain access to the building.
-You may also be required to provide proof of your status as a current UA student, faculty or staff by a library staff member.
+For the safety of our customers and the security of our collections, building access is restricted to current University of Arizona students, faculty and staff after 9 pm.
+To enter Main or Weaver library after 9 pm you must swipe your CatCard at the door the building.
+Library staff may also request proof of your status as a current UA student, faculty or staff member.

 Misuse of any card or account is not allowed.